We thought you may like to hear a bit about the cottages and their long history...

 By the turn of the 20th century Balneden was occupied by Donald Smith, the son of William Smith who was the Deacon and Elder of Kirk Michael Free Church, then the local parish church.
 Donald worked an extremely productive vegetable garden and maintained numerous beehives, all valuable produce that the family would have been able to sell at the local market, which by this time had moved to Tomintoul.

 Sadly, Balneden was uninhabited from 1946 after Donald’s sister, Alexandrina Smith, passed away at the age of 87.
-The farmhouse was re-occupied in the 1990’s, though the steading remained unused, though thankfully largely intact.
+The farmhouse was re-occupied in the 1990’s, however, the steading remained unused, though thankfully largely intact.
 Between 2008 and 2010 it was carefully rebuilt and converted into three holiday cottages by the previous owners.
 Today we aim to make Balneden your home from home – warm and friendly, the perfect place to relax, take a breath of fresh air and enjoy the views, come rain or shine: a new chapter in Balneden’s long history.

 Balneden is a special place for people and wildlife and our aim is to make it even better and a place where many more animals and birds can find a home, rear their young and find a good supply of food year-round.
 To help us fulfil this vision we plan to gradually increase the diversity of wildlife habitats and the number of plant varieties found in the grounds of Balneden.
 By taking steps to encourage more animals and birds to visit we will also be enriching the experience of our guests, providing them with even better opportunities to see and hear the wildlife in and around Balneden.